-Christina Kuhlmeier (email@example.com) is a junior in the College majoring in Political Science.
+Christina Kuhlmeier (firstname.lastname@example.org) is a senior in the College majoring in Political Science.
 She participated in the Penn in Washington Semester program in the Fall of 2017, interning for Senator Bob Casey.
 As a new member of the PIW team, feel free to reach out to Christina with any questions.

-Sydney Li is a Junior in the College of Arts & Sciences studying Philosophy, Politics, and Economics (PPE) with a minor in Survey Research and Data Analytics.
+Sydney Li is a senior in the College of Arts & Sciences studying Philosophy, Politics, and Economics (PPE) with a minor in Survey Research and Data Analytics.
 She participated in the Penn in Washington Semester Program Fall of 2017 and interned at the Federal Trade Commission (Bureau of Consumer Protection).
 She is interested in economic empowerment and equal access to higher education for low income communities of color.
 She is also passionate about increasing civic political engagement within the Asian American community.
 Sydney enjoys learning history and discovering new music on her free time.

-Kristjan Tomasson (firstname.lastname@example.org) is a junior majoring in Politics, Philosophy, and Economics (PPE) and minoring in Political Science.
+Kristjan Tomasson (email@example.com) is a senior majoring in Politics, Philosophy, and Economics (PPE) and minoring in Political Science.
 Kristjan completed the Penn In Washington Semester Program in the Fall of 2017, including an internship at The Brookings Institution’s Center for Technology Innovation.
 At Brookings he assisted with research that affects public debate and policymaking for global tech innovation in healthcare and AI among other sectors.
 He also interned for Senator Amy Klobuchar in the summer of 2016.
 He is enthusiastic about the PIW experience and welcomes talking to interested students about the program and on-campus events.